 Enliven have developed a series of Easy English Resources which can be downloaded.
 They include visual infographics and information on COVID-19 translated into Chin Hakha, Chin Falam, Karen and Zomi.

-DHHS has COVID-19 translated information in more than 40 languages for people from culturally and linguistically diverse backgrounds, health professionals and industry.
+The Department of Health (DoH) has COVID-19 translated information in more than 40 languages for people from culturally and linguistically diverse backgrounds, health professionals and industry.
 Information includes factsheets and promotional materials.

 The Australian Charities and Not-for-profit Commission has a range of resources available on their website, include webinars, and a list of support packages available to charities and not-for-profits.